flux-framework/flux-k8s/README.md

  - A Kubernetes cluster for testing, e.g., you can deploy one with [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)

 ### Building Fluence

+There are two images we will be building:

+ - the scheduler sidecar: built from the repository here
+ - the scheduler: built from [this branch of scheduler-plugins](https://github.com/openshift-psap/scheduler-plugins/blob/fluence/build/scheduler/Dockerfile)

+We will be adding more notes about how these containers work together.

+#### Build Sidecar

 To build the plugin containers, cd into [scheduler-plugins](./scheduler-plugins) and run `make`: